Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Introduction

 Given our epistemic limitations, every choice you or I will ever make involves some degree of risk.
 Whatever we do, it might turn out that we would have done better to do something else.
 If our choices are to be more than mere leaps in the dark, therefore, we need principles that tell us how to evaluate and compare risky options.

-The standard view in normative decision theory holds that we should rank options by their \textit{expectations}.
-That is, an agent should represent the various possibilities over which she's uncertain as each assigning cardinal degrees of utility or choiceworthiness to each of her options, and evaluate each option by taking a probability-weighted sum of these values (an expectation).
+The standard view in normative decision theory holds we should rank options by their \textit{expectations}.
+That is, an agent should assign cardinal degrees of utility or choiceworthiness to each of her available options in each possible state of nature, assign probabilities to the states, and prefer one option to another just in case the probability-weighted sum (i.e., expectation) of its possible degrees of utility or choiceworthiness is greater.
 Call this view \textit{expectationalism}.